singles/mailbox-org-cli/README.md

 What it does it pretends to be browser and interacts with management panel in good-old form-based way.

+## Installation

+You can download prebuilt binary from [Releases](https://github.com/singles/mailbox-org-cli/releases) page, but at the moment macOS binary **isn't** signed & notarized so you will get a warning that application cannot be verified.

+If you have Go installed, you can either:
+  * install it from source `go install github.com/singles/mailbox-org-cli@latest`
+  * clone repository and build it by yourself: `go build .` (requires Go 1.17)

 ## Usage

 ```shell